Negotiations leading to the Joint Comprehensive Plan of Action: Never threaten an Iranian

 At 2015 during Iran nuclear deal in Vienna, the reported remarks from Zarif to EU foreign policy chief Federica Mogherini have since trended on Twitter under the hash tag «#NeverThreatenAnIranian».

 Also some Iranian media reported that Russian Foreign Minister Sergey Lavrov added at the talks, to joke, that nobody should ever threaten a Russian too.

 The earlier reports showed that during one heated exchange Javad Zarif shouted at his opposite negotiators: "Never threaten an Iranian!".

 Also The Times of Israel claimed that Zarif warned "West" to "Never threaten an Iranian" at that time.

-Meanwhile, some resources reported that Ali Khamenei mentioned Zarif to "Smile and speak" and "Do not quarrel on the negotiation table, reason with them (negotiators)".